10 Best Things to do in Tokyo, Japan

 Accommodation in Tokyo can be expensive – there’s no simple way to put it!
 However, there are a lot of great options in terms of quality, location, and amenities.
 To help narrow down your choices, I’ve picked out three fantastic stays for those looking for a luxury, mid-range, or budget place to stay.

 Mitsui Garden Hotel Jingugaien Tokyo Premier is a luxury stay featuring rooms with balconies and city views.
 It’s conveniently located in the heart of Tokyo, so you’re close to the trains and top sights, but it’s still a relaxing and quiet stay.
-The rooms are modern and spacious, and you can enjoy the onsite restaurant and gorgeous garden area.

-Prices start around $250 USD per night and can be booked online here.
+The rooms are modern and spacious, and you can enjoy the on-site restaurant and gorgeous garden area.
+Prices start around ¥37,500 per night ($250 USD) and can be booked online here.

-Mid-range – $$
+OMO3 Tokyo Akasaka – $$

-OMO3 Tokyo Akasaka has a fabulous location in the Minato area, and close to the trains so you can get anywhere in the city easily.
+OMO3 Tokyo Akasaka has a fabulous location in the Minato area, and is close to the trains, so you can get anywhere in the city easily.
 The hotel itself is very comfortable for a moderate price point, offering double or twin rooms with cozy sitting nooks in each room.
-There are plenty of restaurants and convenience stores around the hotel, and you can walk to some of Tokyo’s top sights.

-If you’re looking for a budget friendly stay, the Plat Hostel Keikyu Asakusa Karin is your best bet.
+If you’re looking for a budget-friendly stay, the Plat Hostel Keikyu Asakusa Karin is your best bet.
 Located in the Asakusa area of Tokyo, you’ll be near top temples and activities and a short walk to the train station.
-The rooms are basic, but clean and provide a comfortable place to rest and you can get a private room or a dorm room.
-Private rooms start around $50 USD and a dorm is about $20 USD – not bad for Tokyo!
+The rooms are basic but clean and provide a comfortable place to rest, and you can get a private room or a dorm room.

 For more options, check out all of the hotels in Tokyo here!